dxw/contracts/agreements/agency_terms.md

     11. After a Story has been Started:

-        1. You may not change the Story without dxw's prior consent;
+        1. You may not change the Story without dxw's prior agreement;
         2. You may instruct us to cease work on the Story;
-        3. We will make all reasonable efforts, using the resources allocated to the Sprint, to complete the Story within the Sprint.
+        3. We will make reasonable efforts to complete the Story within the Sprint.

     12. After dxw believe a Story has been Finished: